AI API Pricing Comparison (2026): OpenAI vs Claude vs Gemini Costs

 Which AI API Is Cheapest?

-Cheapest for small projects
+Cheapest for chatbot workloads

-Cheapest for large-scale apps
+Cheapest for embeddings

-Best value for reasoning tasks
+Best value for reasoning

 How Developers Reduce AI API Costs